microchip-pic-avr-examples/pic18f16q41-peak-detector/readme.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

 # Windowed Peak Detector with the PIC18F16Q41
 The operational amplifier (OPA) module, along with a comparator, a digital-to-analog converter (DAC), and the analog-to-digital converter with computation (ADCC) can be used to implement a windowed peak detector.
+The windowed peak detector finds the highest voltage within a specific region of time or values, in this case the window is defined by a voltage threshold.

 ## Related Documentation